WafulaJ/testrepo/README.md

 # testrepo
-This is a git hub refresha cause
+This is a git hub refresha course